grafana/xk6-disruptor/README.md

 # xk6-disruptor

+The xk6-disruptor is a [k6](https://k6.io) extension providing fault injection capabilities to test system's reliability under turbulent conditions.
+Think of it as "like unit testing, for reliability".

+This project The project aims to aid developers in building reliable systems in k8s, implementing the goals of "Chaos Engineering" discipline in a k6 way - with the best developer experience as its primary objective.

+xk6-disruptor is intended for systems running in k8bernetes.
+Other platforms are not supported at this time.

-xk6-disruptor is a [k6](https://k6.io) extension for injecting faults into the system under tests.
-It offers an API for creating disruptors that target one specific type of component (for example,  Pods) and are capable of injecting different types of [faults](#faults) such as errors in HTTP requests served by that component.
+The extension offers an API for creating disruptors that target one specific type of component (for example, Pods) and are capable of injecting different types of faults such as errors in HTTP requests served by that component.
 Currently disruptors exist for [Pods](#pod-disruptor] and [Services](#service-disruptor), but others will be introduced in the future as well as additional types of faults for the existing disruptors.

-> ⚠️  xk6-disruptor is in alpha stage.
-Breaking changes can be introduced at any time without prior notice.
-USE AT YOUR OWN RISK!
+> ⚠️  xk6-disruptor is in the alpha stage, undergoing active development.
+We do not guarantee API compatibility between releases - your k6 scripts may need to be updated on each release until this extension reaches v1.0 release.

 # Get started